Nikola Pašić Square: Location

 Located in the municipality of Stari Grad, Nikola Pašić Square lies in downtown Belgrade as the direct extension of Terazije.
-Named after Nikola Pašić, Serbia's famous early 20th century politician and Prime Minister, it overlooks the monumental building of the House of the National Assembly of the Republic of Serbia and itself extends into urban Belgrade's longest street, Bulevar kralja Aleksandra, while Dečanska Street connects it to the Republic Square.
+Named after Nikola Pašić, Serbia's famous early 20th-century politician and prime minister, it overlooks the monumental building of the House of the National Assembly and itself extends into urban Belgrade's longest street, Bulevar kralja Aleksandra, while Dečanska Street connects it to the Republic Square.

 History

 At the corner of Bulevar Kralja Aleksandra and Dečanska Street, near the former "Topola" kafana, the first gas station in Belgrade was open.
 It was located on the spot close to the modern fountain, where the jardinières facing the National Assembly are situated today.

 In order to make room for the "contemporary works in the style of the Socialist realism", the new urban concept of Belgrade after 1945 "ruthlessly demolished all obstacles".
 In order to create the new, wide plateau of the square named after Marx and Engels and effectively being transformed into a parking later, several buildings were demolished prior to te beginning of the construction of Dom Sindikata in 1947.

 The square was built during the 1950s as part of a massive Terazije reorganization project.
 Inaugurated as the Marx and Engels Square in honour of the famous communist theoreticians, its original terrain was so hilly that much earth had to be removed in order to make its construction possible.
 A designing concept from the 1950s, work of Hranislav Stojanović, envisioned a fan-shaped pedestrian plateau with a tall monument dedicated to Marx and Engels, which would reflect in an elongated cascade pool-fountain.
 The fountain was built in 1959, but the monument hasn't.

 In 1961, not far from the fountain, an obelisk was placed.
 It was embellished with neon lights and was commemorating the first summit of the Non-Aligned Movement held in Belgrade that year.
 The obelisk turned out to be a temporary one, as it was removed some time after the summit ended.
 The plateau was paved with the red granite slabs and while marble slabs which formed stripes.
 For the first two decades the plateau wasn't easily accessible for the pedestrians as it was used as an unofficial parking lot.

 In March 1970, city announced construction of three underground garages below the square, with 500 parking spaces each.
 They were designed by architect Stojan Maksimović.
 One was planned below the modern fountain plateau, another one was to be below the Vlajkovićeva Street, next to the parliament building, while the third was planned on the location of the Pioneer's Park.
 Works on the one below the plateau were to start in the second half of the year.
 The garage in Vlajkovićeva was also to have a circular, above the ground, multi-level parking lot.
 These two garages were to be connected underground.
 In the end, only the garage below the Pioneer's Park was finished, and even that was only in 2005.